DCN - Application Protocols

-There are several protocols which works for users in Application Layer.
-Application layer protocols can be divided into two categories broadly:
+There are several protocols which work for users in Application Layer.
+Application layer protocols can be broadly divided into two categories:

-Protocols which are used by users; email for example.
+Protocols which are used by users.For email for example, eMail.

-Protocols which help and support protocols used by users; DNS for example.
+Protocols which help and support protocols used by users.For example DNS.

 Few of Application layer protocols are described below:

 The Domain Name System (DNS) works on Client Server model.
 It uses UDP protocol for transport layer communication.
 DNS uses hierarchical domain based naming scheme.
 The DNS server is configured with Fully Qualified Domain Names (FQDN) and email addresses mapped with their respective Internet Protocol addresses.

 A DNS server is requested with FQDN and it responds back with the IP address mapped with it.
 DNS uses UDP port 53.

 The Simple Mail Transfer Protocol (SMTP) is used to transfer electronic mail from one user to another.
 This task is done by means of email client software (User Agents) the user is using.
 User Agents help the user to type and format the email and store it until internet is available.
 When an email is submitted to send, the sending process is handled by Message Transfer Agent which is normally comes inbuilt in email client software.